A Valencian Experience

 A Valencian Experience - Itinerary

 Arrive in Valencia at your leisure, where you will check into the Dimar Hotel near the city center.
 This will be your home for the next seven days.
-In the evening, we will meet for a welcome dinner featuring a traditional Valencian menu and wine.
+In the evening, we will meet for a wine tasting and welcome dinner in the historical city centre.

 In the morning, we will embark on a walking tour of the old city to see some of Valencia’s historic highlights, such as the Valencia Cathedral, the 15th century Silk Exchange, and the Mercado Central, Europe’s largest fresh produce market, housed in a beautiful Modernist building.
 Here we will taste some local products and enjoy a glass of wine.